-- Printer's default: Uses the pre-defined device contone, unless a job contains an application specified halftone screen. - Off: Uses the pre-defined device halftone screen. - Application Defined: Uses a pre-defined halftone screen specified in an application.
-For information about the supported applications, see page 47. - Newsprint: Uses a pre-defined halftone screen that looks and feels like a newspaper. - User Defined Screen1/2/3: Applies a user-defined halftone screen based on the settings in ColorWise Pro Tools Color Setup.
+- Application Defined: Uses a pre-defined halftone screen specified in an application.
+For information about the supported applications, see page 51. - Newsprint: Uses a pre-defined halftone screen that looks and feels like a newspaper. - User Defined Screen1/2/3: Applies a user-defined halftone screen based on the settings in ColorWise Pro Tools Color Setup.